 Cell site analysis is a technique to determine the general geographical location of a mobile telephone at the time of its past connections.
-The geographical landscape of the UK and Ireland is scattered with mobile telephone masts.
+The geographical landscape of the UK and Ireland is scattered with mobile telephone masts which mount cells which a telephone connects to.
 In simple terms, when a mobile telephone is making/receiving a call or a text message it uses a cell to coordinate the connection.
 Each cell has a unique number assigned to it known as the Cell ID.
 It is this unique cell number that the network providers store for each connection a telephone makes and receives on their network.

 Cell site analysis is useful in enabling an expert to state that a telephone was travelling over large distances (for example, a telephone moving from the London area to the Manchester area), however, for short distances or static locations things become more variable and uncertain.

 When cases involve a telephone being located in a fairly small geographical area (in the order of less than 5 miles), usually cell site analysis is conducted to answer questions about a particular scenario.
 Typically, it will be used to address if a telephone could have been located at the scene of an alleged crime scene and/or where the defendant states they were located.
 In such a situation, an expert is likely to conduct network signal testing of the mobile network at both locations.
 It can also determine the coverage of cells which can sometimes turn up surprises.Instructing SRC in Cell Site Analysis cases

 SRC specialises in large and complex cell site analysis cases particularly involving multiple locations, drive testing interpretations (when network readings are obtained via driving around the general area in a vehicle) and cases where the congregation of telephones in certain areas is significant.

 In previous cases, Sam's analysis has resulted in experts revising their statements, provision of joint statements of agreement, evidence being withdrawn and disproving a case scenario via the demonstration of contrary information.